 The board of The Open School Orange County operates in a manner different to most school boards.
 They respect and uphold the autonomy and authority of the School Meeting in its capacity to govern and operate the school.
-Board members support the school by raising awarenesss, raising funds, and serving as a guardian of the school in the larger community.
+Board members support the school by raising awareness, raising funds, and serving as a guardian of the school in the larger community.

-Ingrid Shultz is an Open School OC parent who thought traditional education was just fine until she became a mother of a student it would actually affect.
+Ingrid Shultz serves as the Board Treasurer and is an Open School OC parent who thought traditional education was just fine until she became a mother of a student it would actually affect.
 Now she is a true believer in the philosophy and results of open and democratic education.
 She has worked in Accounting & HR for 20 years and is currently the CFO of a manufacturer of environmental monitoring equipment.
 In her limited free time, she enjoys camping, hiking, baking, all things nerdy pop culture and obsessing about ASOIAF.

 James O’Neil Spady, Ph.D., is an historian whose research and teaching includes race, class, and the history of learning.
 He is the father of a daughter who eagerly wanted to attend a democratic free school (before there were any in Orange County).
 An amateur mechanic and engineer of gasoline and electric vehicles, he values craft skill equally with academics.
 For more on James Spady, see https://soka.

 Anthony Meyer is passionate about learning.
 As a high school math teacher he works hard to ensure that his students experience the beauty of math and its usefulness in the ‘real world’.
 Anthony earned bachelor’s degrees in Mathematics and Philosophy from Calvin University and has a master’s degree in Teaching.
 As a father of four children under the age of seven, he enjoys spending his time getting jumped on, throwing children in the air, and working out so he can keep doing the aforementioned activities.
 Among his many talents, he is an (unofficial) expert at answering the question ‘Why?’